gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    in DTLS records with content type "application_data".

-   DTLS Records carrying protected user message fragments MUST be sent in the by ULP indicated SCTP stream and user message.
+   DTLS Records carrying protected user message fragments MUST be sent to the ULP indicated in SCTP stream and user message.
 The ULP has no limitations in using SCTP facilities for stream and user messages.
 DTLS records of other types MAY be sent on any stream.
 It MAY also be sent in its own SCTP user message as well as